Manpreetkour95/Deep_learning_fake_news_detection_api/README.md

 This api is built using Python Flask Framework.

 Model:
 In the repo, there is a notebook that you can use to retrain your model.
-The model used for fake news detection is LSTM RNN.
+The model used for fake news detection is LSTM.